itsluap/books/the_wrong_answer/chapters/chapter-02-system-flags.md

 She didn’t try to open it.
 Not today.
 It was enough to know the lock still felt like a lock, heavy with the memory of keys.

 Her tablet vibrated once.
 Guidance Survey: How supported do you feel?
-She tapped three out of five and didn’t send it.
+She tapped three out of five and didn't send it.
+The tablet's recording indicator blinked once—everything captured, nothing forgotten.
+She wondered what would happen if there were recordings the system couldn't access.

 On the walk home, the city behaved like a brochure.
 Drones ferried packages along polite parabolas.
 The mural from the cafeteria screen lived on a real wall, the crest fresh and clean.
 People queued with efficiency to step into transit pods that smelled like citrus and something that wanted to be hope.